 Assigning client owners simplifies laptop security.
 Administrators can set security for all client owners at once by assigning client owner permissions at the CommCell level.
 Administrators also have the flexibility to set client owner security at the client computer group and client levels.
 For more information, see Owner Security Overview.

 The Privacy feature prevents users and administrators who are not client owners from seeing the data on the client.
 For more information, see Privacy for Owners.

-With Credentials Manager, you can store credentials for different types of accounts to use for various CommCell configurations.
+With Credential Manager, you can store credentials for different types of accounts to use for various CommCell configurations.
 Administrators can give users permissions to use the credentials to configure resources from the CommCell Console without distributing the user name or password to access the resource.
-For more information, see Credentials Manager.
+For more information, see Credential Manager.